 Your economic damages are the expenses you incurred as a result of your cancer.
 These are medical bills, including emergency room visits, hospital stays, surgery, cancer treatment, specialist visits, prescriptions, physical therapy, and the cost of transportation to medical appointments.
 Economic damages also include lost wages if your cancer has made you unable to work, as well as future lost income if your cancer has impacted your ability to work in the future.

-Non-economic damages include non-pecuniary losses, such as pain, suffering, emotional trauma, and loss of consortium (loss of benefits of a familial relationship).
-In order to make the case that you deserve compensation for non-economic damages, it’s a good idea to keep a journal in which you document the ways in which your cancer affects your life.
+Non-economic damages can be harder to quantify but are just as significant.
+They include non-pecuniary losses, such as pain, suffering, emotional trauma and anguish, loss of enjoyment of life, and loss of consortium (loss of benefits of a familial relationship).
+In some states non-economic damages are referred to as “pain and suffering.”
+In order to make the case that you deserve compensation for non-economic damages, it’s a good idea to keep a journal in which y

 Contact a Zantac Cancer Attorney Today